-Some years ago I conducted a research on the perception and attitudes of workers towards office politics in one of the most respected federal universities in Nigeria.
-The outcome was an eye opener.
-The outcome made me to understand some actions and reactions of employees in some establishment I later consulted and worked for.
+Some years ago I conducted research on the perception and attitudes of workers towards office politics in one of the most respected federal universities in Nigeria.
+The outcome was an eye-opener.
+The outcome made me understand some actions and reactions of employees in some establishments I later consulted and worked for.

-Actually, you cannot talk about the deception in workplace without office politics.
-Office politics is the mother of the deception in workplace.
+Actually, you cannot talk about deception in the workplace without office politics.
+Office politics is the mother of deception in the workplace.
 On both sides, there are tonnes of topics that can be discussed.
-Our focus is not on office politics and we don’t intend to exhaust the list of the workplace deception in a week.
+Our focus is not on office politics and we don’t intend to exhaust the list of workplace deception in a week.
 That’s not even possible, we shall discuss some.
 You can use the knowledge to help yourself.

 The Unwritten Laws

 Every workplace in Nigeria has unwritten laws.
-Apart from the well known policies.
-The Unwritten Laws comes with grievous punishment even much more than the written laws.
-Because it is unwritten, when employees default, the administration of the punishment is fast without ian opportunity for explanation.
+Apart from the well-known policies.
+The Unwritten Laws come with grievous punishment even much more than the written laws.
+Because it is unwritten, when employees default, the administration of the punishment is fast without an opportunity for explanation.
 It’s to be noted that some people may default without being punished.
-It’s all depends on who you know and move with at work.
+It all depends on who you know and move with at work.

 One General Example

 In 2014, I was working in an institute, one of the top managers told us that someone must always get the blame when something bad happens.
-He gave an example how someone was blamed for the problem he didn’t cause.
-I later found out that the law is operating in almost all the Nigerian workplace.
+He gave an example of how someone was blamed for a problem he didn’t cause.
+I later found out that the law is operating in almost all Nigerian workplaces.
 I have seen people sacked and suspended because of the problem they didn’t cause.

 When employees are being punished for defaulting the unwritten laws, truths and facts are not consulted to make such decisions.
 Even their performance will not be checked except if it will help to push them out.
 If you have been in the Nigerian workplace for some time, I am sure you would have seen people that were sacked for no reason or such a flimsy excuse.
 That’s by your own assessment but by the unwritten laws, they deserve to go.